YoruAi/JavaStudy/README.md

 **Introduction**: This is a note about reading *Core Java* (written by Cay S. Horstmann).
 The JDK version I am using is **JDK17**, and the IDE is IDEA.
 This project can be imported into **IDEA** for use.
-Remember
-to check
-the option of *inheriting the project compilation output path*.
+Remember to check the option of *inheriting the project compilation output path*.

+Partial code programs are only for display purposes, so their runnability cannot be guaranteed.

 ---